veebch/photon/README.md

 $$N = \sqrt{t 2^{ E_{ISO}}}$$

 where $t$ is shutter speed and $N$ is f-stop.
-The value is then rounded to the nearest nominal value and displayed on the screen End of maths.
+The value is then rounded to the nearest nominal value and displayed on the screen.

+End of maths.

 ## To Do